Citywide ward cleanup project to begin Monday in Ward 3

 The city of Enid's cleanup project in city commission wards will begin Monday in Ward 3.

-The neighborhood beautification campaign "Operation Cleanup" will run for the month of October.
+The neighborhood beautification campaign "Operation Cleanup" will run for the month of October, over a year after 2019's initial cleanup days in Ward 2 that saw volunteers collecting trash throughout one of its neighborhoods.

 Grapple trucks will run each Monday through the entire ward to pick up bulk trash, brush and debris, according to a city release.
-The extra service is free for all ward residents.
+The extra service is free for all ward residents and functions the same as a regular pickup but without the charge, City Manager Jerald Gilbert said.

 Guidelines for pickup include: